 2019 Ballot Question

 The Eagle Valley Library District is the library for the entire county with the exceptions of the towns of Vail, Basalt, and El Jebel.
 It is funded primarily by residential property taxes.
-The ballot question 6A asks voters to approve or reject an adjustment to the operating levy to maintain the same amount of revenue that is currently generated by the Library District's 2.75 mill levy approved by voters in 1993.
+The ballot question 6A asked voters to approve or reject an adjustment to the operating levy to maintain the same amount of revenue that is currently generated by the Library District's 2.75 mill levy approved by voters in 1993.
 This means that the District will be exempt from the effects of future Gallagher residential property assessment rate declines.
-If voters pass the ballot measure, the Library District can maintain current levels of service and hours of operation in the towns of Avon, Eagle and Gypsum.
-This includes collections such as in-demand books, ebooks, audiobooks, and movies along with programs for all ages including storytimes, literacy and afterschool programs, computer classes, book clubs and more.
-If the ballot measure fails, Library District operating revenues will decline and services will erode over time.
-The District will eventually have to cut library services, hours of operation, staff, collections and programs for all ages.
+Voters passed the ballot measure!
+The Library District can maintain current levels of service and hours of operation in the towns of Avon, Eagle and Gypsum; including, collections such as in-demand books, ebooks, audiobooks, and movies along with programs for all ages including storytimes, literacy and afterschool programs, computer classes, book clubs and more.

-Projected impact on library services if ballot measure 6A passes or fails
+Projected impact on library services if ballot measure 6A passed or failed

 The District would be exempt from the effects of future Gallagher residential property assessment rate declines.